 Light refreshments served at intermission.

 Sit street side for a concert of French music.
 Musique Accordéon presents music from the cabarets of Montmartre through the musettes of Paris to the songs of famed singer Edith Piaf.
-Your special afternoon experiencing a bit of France features a trio fronted by accordionist David DiGiuseppe, accompanied by bass and percussion.
-Light refreshments served at intermission.
+Your special afternoon experiencing a bit of France features a trio fronted by accordionist David DiGiuseppe, accompanied by bass player Robbie Link and percussionist Beverly Botsford.

 119 Ambassador Loop, Cary NC 27512